nikosft/ssi-keycloak/README.md

 Step 3: Execute the issuer script `python3 ./Issuer.py` This script emulates the web application of an issuer.
 It opens a browser.
 There you have to login using the demo user credentials and give consent.
-Then the console outputs the credential offer.
+Then you are re-directed to a web page that includes the credential offer (also ouput to the console).

 Step 4: Copy the `pre-authorized_code` in the `2.Wallet.sh` script and exeute it to receive the credential.